swfiua/blume/doc/anpftu/april1.rst

 have as inertial frames.
 These oscillations pass through, or rather define, space time, as waves.

+Most of the energy is in an extremely high frequency oscillation that drives the rotations of matter.

 It is the base carrier wave for everything else.

 These oscillations travel as waves through space time, whilst also